Light on the Way

 Light On the Way

-Tolkien said in one of his letters (I can’t remember which one) that The Lord of the Rings is ultimately a story about death.
-I think most good stories do look at this ultimate reality for us mortal beings and our personal relationship with our own eventual demise, and is another of the reasons we resonate so to the work, as we can see how Frodo and Aragorn and others respond to their own mortality and look forward to their own ends within Middle Earth, and how they prepare for them even as they prepare to live.
+Tolkien said in one of his letters (I can't remember which one) that The Lord of the Ringsis ultimately a story about death.
+I think most good stories do look at this ultimate reality for us mortal beings, for we all end up contemplating what it may be like for us as we each face our own eventual demise.
+This is another of the reasons we resonate so to the work, as we can see how Frodo and Aragorn and others respond to their own mortality and look forward to their own ends within Middle Earth, and how they prepare for them even as they prepare to live.

 I hope this, too, resonates in the hearts of others, and that it causes thought.